supa-uk/2014-12-11-ugsupa/archer/make/Make.md

 Question: any guesses as to why this now fails?

-Answer: there are no files that match `*.dat` so the name `*.dat` is used as-is.
+Answer: there are no files that match the pattern `*.dat` so the name `*.dat` is used as-is as a file name.

-We need to explicitly recreate them:
+We need to explicitly recreate the .dat files:

-    make isles.dat abyss.dat last.dat
+    make dats

 Dependencies on data and code
 -----------------------------